MarlinFirmware/MarlinDocumentation/_development/configuration.md

 </script>

 {% alert info %}
 If you're using a Sanguino board with Arduino IDE 1.6.8 you'll need to add Sanguino to the Board list.
-Select menu item `File > Preference > Additional Boards Manager URLs` and add [this source URL](https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json).
+Select menu item `File` > `Preferences` > `Additional Boards Manager URLs` and add [this source URL](https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json).
 Then you can use `Tools > Boards > Boards Manager` to install Sanguino from the list.
 An internet connection is required.
 (Credit to [Dust's RepRap Blog](http://dustsreprap.blogspot.my/2015/06/better-way-to-install-sanguino-in.html).)
 {% endalert %}

 ***